In this article

 Some of the benefits of corporate cards include:

-1. Custom spending limits and category restrictions: Certain corporate cards allow you to set spending limits and rules for what types of purchases can be made, eliminating unapproved transactions.
+1. Custom spending limits and category restrictions: Certain corporate cards allow you to set spending limits and rules for what types of purchases employees can make, blocking unapproved purchases before they’re made.

-2. Real-time expense reporting: Corporate cards with expense management software categorize and report expenses in real-time, so you always know where you’re at with your budget.
+2. Real-time expense reporting: Corporate cards with expense reimbursement software categorize and report expenses in real time, so you always know where you’re at with your budget.

-3. Financial insights: Having a centralized system provides a clear overview of all expenses, and cards like Ramp can even provide AI-powered insights based on your financial data to help you find ways to reduce spending.
+3. Financial insights: Having a centralized system provides a clear overview of all your business expenses.
+Cards like Ramp can even provide intelligent recommendations to reduce spending based on your financial data.

 Try Ramp for free